Breech Baby – Causes, Risks, and Turning

 What Is Baby Breech?

-Causes of Baby Breech
+Causes of Breech Baby

 There can be many causes of baby breech, and all the responsibility can’t be on the mother.
+While doctors can ascertain the exact reason for breech position, the American Pregnancy Association lists some of the common causes of breech position (6) (7):

 - Serious falls